anithvishwanath/doggo-discord-bot/README.md

 Experimenting with the Discord bot API.

 ## To-do
+- [x] Fetch random boop GIFs when the user types the !boop command
-* Fetch random dog photos
+- [ ] Fetch random dog photos